Accommodations and Services for Students with disabilities

 ODS ACCOMMODATE: Online Request Process

-The Office of Disability Services (ODS) has an online accommodation and services request system that can be used by students who are registered with the office, meaning you have met with the Disability Services Director, previously completed a Disability Accommodation Request Form, and submitted necessary disability information/documentation.
+The Office of Disability Services (ODS) has an online accommodation and services request system that can be used by students using their shiboleth log in.
+New students will need to also make an appointment to meet with the Disability Services Director before accommodations and services will be approved.\

-Students who are already registered with ODS can log in here with their secure Shibboleth password to:
+Both new students and returning students who are already registered with ODS, can log in here with their secure Shibboleth password to:

 - Request accommodations,

 - See what accommodations and services have been approved,

 - View and print out each semester’s accommodation letters for faculty,

 - Find and print out copies of your medical/educational documentation.

 You will also find information, updates, and notices from ODS each time you sign on.